mematt/ml4calibrated450k/README.md

 *"DNA methylation-based classification of central nervous system tumours."
 Nature, 555, 469 ;* https://www.nature.com/articles/nature26000.

-The corresponding Github repository (https://github.com/mwsill/mnp_training) presents the implementations of the MR-calibrated RF classifier and all steps (i.e. downloading, pre-processing and filtering) required to generate the benchmarking data set (`MNPbetas10Kvar.RData`).
+The corresponding Github repository (https://github.com/mwsill/mnp_training) presents the implementations of the MR-calibrated RF classifier and all steps (i.e. downloading, pre-processing and filtering) required to generate the benchmarking data set `MNPbetas10Kvar.RData` (see *Fig. 1 - Part 1* in the submitted paper).

 The 450k DNA methylation array data of the reference cohort is available in the Gene Expression Omnibus under the accession number GSE109381 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381).

 The benchmarking data set was based on the 10,000 most variable CpG probes and it can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).

 A smaller subset of the reference DNA methylation cohort data containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download in this repository.
 The true class label vector `y.RData` is also directly downloadable from here.

+This repository focuses on the internal validation and benchmarking of the combination of these ML- and calibration algorithms (see *Figure 1 - Part 2* in the submitted paper).

 ***